abhinavkakku/Cyber_Security_Interview_Questions/README.md

 1. Are you good at coding ?
 How good are you with programming ?
 2. What is the choice of Language ?
 Which one are you comfotable with ?
+3. Write code to fetch IP Address from a json file.
+4. Write code to fetch valid email address from json file, email address can have ( . _ numbers )
+5. Have you worked with Python Web Requests ? possibly parsing the response in desired format.
+6. Write program to do the Network Packet Analysis , maybe fetch the .exe or .elf payload data from Network data captured in PCAP file.

 More questions based on some projects and required coming here soon.